schezfaz/mice/README.md

 Mice helps you pretend to be online while you deal with that god aweful hangover in peace. <br/><br/><br/>

 ## Usage
+* Ensure all packages mentioned in requirements.txt are installed
+* Just run mouse.py and leave it running in the background.
+The mouse is moved at random intervals within a max time of 5 mins, to a random point on the screen

 ## :clap:  Supporters